walihemat1/ITC-315-Inventory-Management-System/docs/user-stories.md

 6. General UI/UX Enhancements
 US34: As a user, I want the system to be fully responsive so that I can use it on all devices.
-US35: As a user, I want clear success/error notifications so that I understand system actions..
+US35: As a user, I want clear success/error notifications so that I understand system actions.